 Following their series of failed relationships, Duane and Beth came back together and got serious with their relationship in 1995.
 They blended their families and moved in together while building their business.
 They lived together for 16 years before eventually getting married on May 20, 2006, at a Hilton hotel in Waikoloa Village, Hawaii.
 The occasion was, however, filled with mixed emotions as Chapman was mourning the death of his daughter from his third marriage.
 She died in a car accident a day before.

-In 2017, Beth was diagnosed with throat cancer and having decided to let their fans in on her journey to combating the disease, the couple started a Special series named Dog and Beth: Fight of Their Lives, on A&E. Sadly, the disease eventually spread to her lungs, leading to a stage four diagnosis and subsequent death.
+In 2017, Beth was diagnosed with throat cancer and has decided to let their fans in on her journey to combating the disease, the couple started a Special series named Dog and Beth: Fight of Their Lives, on A&E. Sadly, the disease eventually spread to her lungs, leading to a stage four diagnosis and subsequent death.
 She passed on on June 26, 2019, and was cremated with some of her ashes scattered at sea.

 Dog The Bounty Hunter star fathered a total of 12 children, including adopted and deceased ones.
 His first child, Christopher Michael Hecht is the product of the relationship he had with Debbie White when they were teenagers.
 He was adopted after his mother committed suicide.
 Duane had no idea that he had a child anywhere until Debbie’s mother contacted him to inform him that he had a son who was already an adult at the time.